ctools/ctools/doc/source/users/tutorials/1dc/scope.rst

 conditions; only zenith angles of 20 degrees and 40 degrees have been simulated.

-Data are provided for the baseline arrays and the threshold implementation.
+Data are provided for the baseline arrays.
+So far only data for the South array were simulated.

-Three Key Science Projects (KSPs) have been simulated using realistic pointing patterns as defined in the CTA Science Case document:
+Three Key Science Projects (KSPs) were simulated using realistic pointing patterns as defined in the CTA Science Case document:

 * the Galactic Plane Scan (GPS)